bobthekingofegypt/bobswitch-angular/README.md

 ## About

-Bobswitch is an implementation of the simple card game switch and this is a font end created with angular.
+Bobswitch is an implementation of the simple card game switch and this is a font end created with angular that connects to the bobswitch-python socket server.

 ## Compile bobswitch-angular
 You have options.